xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/managing_vendors.md

 The new vendor can log in and start selling immediately after the creation of their profile.

-## Editing vendor profile information
+## Editing Vendor Profile Information

 If a vendor requests a change of their profile information (for example, if the vendor is selling their business, and the change of the business owner needs to be reflected in the vendor profile details), the store administrator can edit the respective vendor profile via the Users section of the store's Admin area.
 ![xc5_multi-vendor_admin_access2vendorprofile.png]({{site.baseurl}}/attachments/ref_6kbIUy5R/xc5_multi-vendor_admin_access2vendorprofile.png)

 For details on the management of vendor profile information, see {% link "Managing vendor profile information as an administrator" ref_5cbH2V3e %}

-## Terminating a vendor's user session
+## Terminating a Vendor's User Session
 If the store administrator needs to force a logout of a vendor, they can terminate the user session of that vendor the same way as that of any other user in the store - by chosing the "Logout this user" option from the **Profile actions** selector in the vendor's profile:
 ![xc5_mv_log_out_vendor.png]({{site.baseurl}}/attachments/ref_6OTbIwfd/xc5_mv_log_out_vendor.png)

-## "Log in as this vendor"
+## "Log in as This Vendor"
 If the store administrator needs to access the Vendor area of a vendor (for example, to see what information is available to the vendor, to help the vendor with a certain task or to investigate some kind of problem), they can sign in to that Vendor area using the "Log in as this vendor" feature (available via the **Profile actions** selector in the vendor's profile):
 ![xc5_mv_log_in_as_vendor.png]({{site.baseurl}}/attachments/ref_6OTbIwfd/xc5_mv_log_in_as_vendor.png)